MyMel2001/the-5000-dollar-script/README.md

 This script allows users on **Zorin OS Core**, Linux Mint, Fedora, or any other distro with Flatpak support to install that same professional-grade suite with a single command.
 Use your money to donate directly to the individual projects (like Blender, Krita, or Kdenlive) instead.

-While Zorin has increased their 'Pro' price to $47.99, the cost of freedom hasn't changed.
+While Zorin's "Pro" price may be $47.99, the cost of freedom hasn't changed.
 The software installed by this script still costs $0 - just as it should.

 ## A small, but notable note